 - Twitter truly connects people, even across continents.

-- I developped from a European into a Trans-Atlantic digital political activist.
+- I developed from a European into a Transatlantic digital political activist.